dunnoconnor/sklearn-tools/README.md

 Two data sets are included in this repository.
 The first is [labeled data](/labeled_data2.csv) which contains 1000 profiles of apprentices who have completed the program.
 The features of this data set are:
 * Days since the apprentice last attended a workshop (integer)
 * Days since the apprentice last attended a coaching session (integer)
-* Whether the last manager evaluation the apprentice received was positive (boolean)
+* Whether the manager evalutation rated the apprentice 'needs improvement' (boolean)
-* Whether the last self-evaluation the apprentice completed was positive (boolean)
+* Whether the apprentice rated 'needs improvement' in their self-evaluation (boolean)
 * Total number of assignments the apprentice is missing (integer)
 * Whether the apprentice withdrew before completing the program (boolean)